AdobeDocs/control-panel.en/help/performance-monitoring/using/database-monitoring.md

 >
 >Note that data from this dashboard is updated based on the **[!UICONTROL Database cleanup technical workflow]** that runs on your Campaign instance (see [Campaign Standard](https://docs.adobe.com/help/en/campaign-standard/using/administrating/application-settings/technical-workflows.html#list-of-technical-workflows) and [Campaign Classic](https://docs.adobe.com/help/en/campaign-classic/using/monitoring-campaign-classic/data-processing/database-cleanup-workflow.html) documentation).
 >
->You can check theditionally, you can receive notifications when one of your databases is reaching its c last time the workflow ran below the **[!UICONTROL Used Space]** and **[!UICONTROL Provided Space]** metrics.
+>Additionally, you can receive notifications when one of your databases is reaching its c last time the workflow ran below the **[!UICONTROL Used Space]** and **[!UICONTROL Provided Space]** metrics.
 Note that, if the workflow has not been running since more than 3 days, we recommend reaching out to Adobe Customer care so that they investigate why the workflow is not running.

 Additional metrics, described below, are available in this dashboard to help you analyse the usage of the instance's database.